 We're working to support the built environment workforce.
 We engage with internal and external stakeholders to through a range of initiatives, including supporting professional collectively develop our actions.
 This includes leadership and associations, universities and programmes that encourage supporting roles in both the Accord and related networks, students into STEM careers, and professional development for and the establishment of internal networks.
 Our internal our people.
-We also believe that promoting diversity, equity, networks operate from formalised committees to informal inclusion, and belonging (DEIB) can play a crucial role in communication channels for members and allies of specific achieving better outcomes throughout the workforce.

-As part of the Diversity Agenda Accord (Accord), which includes the Association of Consulting and Engineering New Zealand (ACE NZ), Te Ao Rangahau Engineering New Zealand (ENZ), and Te Kāhui Whaihanga New Zealand Institute of Architects (NZIA), we are working to improve outcomes in our own business while also supporting improving outcomes page 90. across the sector.
+We also believe that promoting diversity, equity, networks operate from formalised committees to informal inclusion, and belonging (DEIB) can play a crucial role in communication channels for members and allies of specific achieving better outcomes throughout the workforce. communities, including Rainbow, family, neurodivergence, and loved-ones overseas.
+These networks provide a place to come As part of the Diversity Agenda Accord (Accord), which together and support one another, as well as provide direct includes the Association of Consulting and Engineering New feedback on what's working and areas we need to focus on.
+Zealand (ACE NZ), Te Ao Rangahau Engineering New Zealand For more on some of the ways we're working to improve (ENZ), and Te Kāhui Whaihanga New Zealand Institute of Architects (NZIA), we are working to improve outcomes in outcomes for our people and those in our value chain, see from our own business while also supporting improving outcomes page 90. across the sector.
 We are proud to have had a team member on the Diversity Agenda Steering Group since its inception in 2022, actively contributing to these efforts.